Steve Hogarth

-Steve Hogarth (born Ronald Stephen Hoggarth, 14 May 1956 in Kendal, Westmorland) also known as "h", is an English singer-songwriter and multi-instrumentalist.
-Since 1989 he has been the lead singer of the British rock band Marillion, for which he also performs additional keyboards and guitar.
+Steve Hogarth (born Ronald Stephen Hoggarth, 14 May 1956), also known as "h", is an English musician.
+Since 1989, he has been the lead singer of the rock band Marillion, for which he also performs additional keyboards and guitar.
 Hogarth was formerly a keyboard player and co-lead vocalist with the Europeans and vocalist with How We Live.
 AllMusic has described Hogarth as having a "unique, expressive voice" with "flexible range and beautiful phrasing".

 Early life

-Hogarth was born in Kendal, Westmorland.
+Hogarth was born in Kendal, Westmorland, England.
 His father was an engineer in the British Merchant Navy.
 He was brought up on a council estate in Doncaster, South Yorkshire, from the age of two.
 As a child he became interested in music, his earliest influences being the Beatles and the Kinks, and taught himself to play piano.

 Leaving school at the age of eighteen, Hogarth spent three years studying for a degree in electrical engineering at Trent Polytechnic (now Nottingham Trent University).
 He was also a member of a band during this time, Harlow, who played working men's clubs.
 They recorded the single "Harry de Mazzio" on the Pepper record label, which Hogarth wrote and later described as "dreadful" and "definitely the worst record I ever made."
 The band split in 1981 and Hogarth left his engineering degree, moving to London to further his music career.